IhorSvidruk/Tasks/README.md

 //Task 5

-For finish, letís talk about the cats.
+For finish, let‚Äôs talk about the cats.
 The big cats.

 Please, create class Acinonychini.
 This class has two sub-classes, that live now: Acinonyx and Puma.

 Create these sub-classes too.
-Itís known that Puma has sub-classed and they may be created later.
-Acinonyx has no sub-classed, so itís sub-classes canít be created anywhen.
+It‚Äôs known that Puma has sub-classed and they may be created later.
+Acinonyx has no sub-classed, so it‚Äôs sub-classes can‚Äôt be created anywhen.

 Create For all the classes those fields, properties and methods that you think they need.